gazebosim/gz-sim/tutorials/joint_controller.md

 JointPositionController uses a PID controller to reach a desired joint position.

-All the parameters related to this controller can be found [here](https://gazebosim.org/api/gazebo/7.0/classignition_1_1gazebo_1_1systems_1_1JointPositionController.html#:~:text=the%20target%20position.-,System%20Parameters,-%3Cjoint_name%3E%20The).
+All the parameters related to this controller can be found \ref gz::sim::systems::JointPositionController "here".

 Commanded position(cmd_pos) can be published or subscribed at the topic: `/model/<model_name>/joint/<joint_name>/<joint_index>/cmd_pos` by default.